-The substantive law covered in this course includes criminal, juvenile and civil procedure, constitutional law, family law, juvenile law, professional responsibility, disabilities law, evidence and education law.
+The substantive law covered in this course includes criminal and juvenile procedure, constitutional law, juvenile law, professional responsibility, evidence, and education law.
 The skills taught include legal research, legal writing, client interviewing, client counseling, negotiations, oral and written advocacy, case theory development, legal analysis, strategic planning, factual investigation, critical self-reflection, and some case management.
-Each case will be broken into its smallest components and the students will be expected to pursue and consider as many legal, factual, ethical, and strategic issues as time permits.
+Each case will be broken into its smallest components, and the students will be expected to pursue and consider as many legal, factual, ethical, and strategic issues as time permits.

-To enroll in the Children and Families Clinic, students must have completed four semesters and forty-eight credit hours.
+To enroll in the Children and Families Clinic, students must have completed four semesters and 48 credit hours.
 The prerequisites for this course are Criminal Law, Evidence and Professional Responsibility.
-Recommended courses prior to taking this course include Advanced Legal Writing, Children & the Law, Client Counseling, Criminal Procedure, Disability Law, Evidence, Family Law, Florida Civil Practice, and Trial Advocacy.
+Recommended courses prior to taking this course include Advanced Legal Writing, Children & the Law, Criminal Procedure and Trial Advocacy.
 Your Notice of Registrant Clearance from the Florida Bar must accompany the completed application.

 The Children and Families Clinic is six credit hours.
 The students will be required to commit to a minimum of approximately twenty hours per week.
+Clinic students appear in court on a regular basis.
 These hours would include the time spent in court, meeting with faculty, classroom attendance, and case preparation.
 The students will meet in a class for three hours every week.
-The students, individually or in groups of two, will also be required to meet with their faculty supervisor once a week for at least an hour to review the status and progress of individual cases.
+Students in groups of two also will be required to meet with their faculty supervisor once a week for at least an hour to review the status and progress of individual cases.
 Finally, the students will be required to commit to additional hours each week for client contact purposes.
 The remaining hours will be fulfilled each week preparing for class and the cases and in individual meetings with the supervising faculty to prepare for significant stages of the case.

-Students who have questions about the Children and Families Clinic are welcome to contact Professor Glynn at 407-681-5403 or via his email at firstname.lastname@example.org.
+Students who have questions about the Children and Families Clinic are welcome to contact Professor Katherine Puzone at 407-681-5403 or at firstname.lastname@example.org.